Interface Ellipsoid

 See Also:

-Departure due to constraint of the Java language ISO 19111 defines the union named secondDefiningParameter as being either semiMinorAxis or inverseFlattening.
+Departure from OGC/ISO standard due to constraint of the Java language ISO 19111 defines the union named secondDefiningParameter as being either semiMinorAxis or inverseFlattening.
 The union construct (defined in some languages like C/C++) does not exist in Java.
 GeoAPI changed the interface to require both ellipsoidal parameters (in addition to the semiMajorAxis parameter which is mandatory in any case), as was done in OGC 01-009.
 However, implementers could readily permit users to only provide one of the two parameters by creating a class which calculates the second parameter from the first.
 For precision, GeoAPI imports the isIvfDefinitive attribute from OGC 01-009 to enable the user to establish which of the two parameters was used to define the instance.